-Goldilocks comes to mind here… You want to have the ‘just right’ amount of methylation reactions going on.
+Goldilocks comes to mind here… You want to have the right amount of methylation reactions going on.
 Your cells work to keep this all in balance.

-For example, you need enough folate and methylcobalamin for the methionine synthase reaction to occur.
-Methyl folate is the source of the methyl group that methionine synthase uses for converting homocysteine to methionine.
+For example, you need enough folate (vitamin B9) and methylcobalamin (vitamin B12) for the methionine synthase reaction to occur.
+Methylfolate is the source of the methyl group that methionine synthase uses for converting homocysteine to methionine.
 (Read more about your MTHFR genes and methyl folate)

 Differences in the MTR and MTRR genes can impact your overall wellness.

 Not a member?
 Join here.
 Membership lets you see your data right in each article and also gives you access to the member’s only information in the Lifehacks sections.